Ellen Bruno | firstname.lastname@example.org

 Chloe Haimson | firstname.lastname@example.org

 Chloe is a graduate student in the Department of Sociology.
-Her research interests include the criminal justice system, urban sociology, race, and ethnography.
+Her research interests include the criminal justice system, urban sociology, race and ethnicity, micro-sociology, and ethnography.
 Her past projects have focused on prison reentry, as well as homeless individuals’ use of a public library.
-She is currently conducting ethnographic research on the criminal justice reform movement in Madison.
+She is currently conducting ethnographic research on two different local criminal justice reform movements.

 Amy E. Jones | email@example.com